yashpote/yashpote.github.io/index.md

 Hi!
 I am a first year PhD student of Computer Science at the [National University of Singapore]().

+I am a PhD student at the National University of Singapore.
+I work with [Prof. Kuldeep Meel](https://www.comp.nus.edu.sg/~meel/) from NUS.
+I broadly work in the field of Logic and Probabilistic Reasoning.
+I am currently working on verifying probabilistic programs.

 ## Research Interest

 Lorem